-Becky played for Coach Wilson for two years after transferring from John Brown University.
+Vest played for College of the Ozarks for two years after transferring from John Brown University.
 She graduated from C of O in 2003 cum laude with a double major in secondary education and physical education.
-She completed her master’s degree in Physical Education at Missouri State and currently is a full-time Assistant Professor in the C of O Physical Education department.
+Vest completed her master’s degree in Physical Education at Missouri State in 2005 and is currently a full-time Assistant Professor in the College's Physical Education Department.
 She is a graduate of Stoutland High School.

 Strongly committed to the mission of the College, Vest strives to recruit student-athletes who meet the standards of the College and can uphold the tradition of the women's basketball program both on and off the court.
 She leads by example and motivates her players to work hard toward achieving the expected level of excellence in the program and the classroom.

 Dave Stallman enters his fourth season as the Lady Bobcats' Assistant Coach.
 Stallman’s strength is his knowledge with individual player development—particularly on the offensive side.